 Every third Thursday of the month there is a gathering of forces in Jersey City.
 It could be at LITM, Porto Lounge, or even the Biergarten…but what you will notice is that there are a lot of women congregated in one spot.
 Welcome to “Girl Meet”—the first official “Meetup” group for lesbians in Jersey City.

-Friday, June 26, was a historic day.
+Rainbow Flag and American Flag at City Hall, Jersey City Pride 2014 – Photo Steve Gold, © Harmony Media, NJ Friday, June 26, was a historic day.
 The Supreme Court ruled to extend equal marriage rights to same-sex couples across the country.
-As a result, rainbow flags, the hashtag #lovewins, photos of same-sex couples and same-gender memes as well as arguments on both sides of the marriage equality decision took over social media, news feeds,
+As a result, rainbow flags, the hashtag #lovewins, photos of same-sex couples and

-“I do like them, Sam-I-am.”
-Even though the name is a throwback to Dr. Seuss’ book, this cafe does not have green eggs and ham on the regular menu.
-But you will find all sorts of wonderful egg and breakfast dishes in this country cozy nook in Jersey City.
-Sam A.M. is “for celebrating mornings
+You will find all sorts of wonderful egg and breakfast dishes in this country cozy nook in Jersey City.
+Sam A.M. is “for celebrating mornings and the ritual that is ‘American Breakfast,’” according to owner Sam Kirk.

 Liberty Science Center was the site of seemingly irrational occurrences on Saturday, March 14: A high-level financial executive donned a white lab coat and goofy Einstein wig for a photo that would be posted on social media.
 An eight-year-old, self-identified “math lover” with no love of poetry composed a Dada-esque haiku.
 Middle school-aged, self-identified “not